VeJoTo/eksamen-modul1/README.md

 - Set up fonts using DaisyUI.
 - Add Open Sans as a custom font in DaisyUI.
 - Can you summarize the prompts I've used in this session as a markdown list? 😂

+## Note to self

+- start development with: npm run dev